 Conclusion

 Understanding what it means for an element to be radioactive involves appreciating the unstable nature of certain atomic nuclei and their tendency to undergo spontaneous transformations.
-Radioactivity, a phenomenon discovered over a century ago, has revolutionized our understanding of matter and energy, leading to groundbreaking applications in medicine, industry, and research.
+Radioactivity, a phenomenon discovered over a century ago, has revolutionized our understanding of matter and energy, leading to interesting applications in medicine, industry, and research.
 While radioactivity can pose risks, its benefits are undeniable when managed responsibly.